 Global Business in China – Explore the Pearl River Delta Region in Southern China and sites such as the Canton World Trading Fair, one of the oldest world's trading fairs.
 Students visit companies and attend lectures on business development and industry, take a city tour, and visit a local temple.

 Convergence of Cultures – You’ll find some of the most traditional forms of Chinese culture preserved on the island of Taiwan, which maintains a thriving civil society with a democratic political system and capitalist economy.
 See why this culture is described as a blend of Chinese and Japanese cultures, with traditional Confucian beliefs and contemporary Western values.
 Visit the National Palace Museum, Taipei 101, aboriginal communities, the port city of Kaoshiung, the night markets of Tainan, and more.

 Study abroad students participating in the Organizational Internship course will be assigned to an internship project with a company in Shanghai.
 The internship sponsors, which vary each term depending on participating organizations and available positions, may include local Chinese companies and multinational companies, as well as international small and medium-sized enterprises and nonprofit organizations.
 Course curriculum includes class introduction, coached work, and final presentation to earn three academic credits.
-See the course section for more detail.
+See the Course Information section for more detail.

 Advising before you depart to set goals and answer questions

 One-week orientation – an introduction to Chinese culture, your academic program, and the city, plus practical information about living in your host city

 Full-time program leadership and support in your host city